top of page

 Puppies will come with either limited AKC registration (for approved pet/companion homes; this just means no breeding), with the requirement to spay/neuter, or show prospects with full AKC registration (for approved show homes).
 Why?
 What is the difference between a show prospect and a pet companion?
 The difference is often times not a concern unless you are planning to breed (which should be to standard).
 Possible reasons: The female might be too small for breeding (which could cause harm or death), the male might only have one testicle descended, the color pattern might be unique, skin pigmentation might not be the standard color, bite/teeth might not be perfect, size might be too small or too large for the show ring, etc. Please let us know whether you are looking for a pet companion or plan to show/breed, so we can help you to decide which type of registration is appropriate for your needs.
 Since we are trying to better the Pom breed, we will not sell what we consider to be a pet companion for breeding.
 We register ALL of our puppies.

 Rest assured our puppies will be vet checked and up-to-date with their shots.
 You will receive a copy of the vet report/shot record, registration, sample of food, and information package.
 Pet companions come with limited registration, with a requirement to spay/neuter.
-If purchasing a show prospect, we recommend obtaining a certified pedigree, which we can obtain for you during registration, but it is an extra $35.
+If purchasing a show prospect, we recommend obtaining a certified pedigree, which we can obtain for you during registration, but it is an extra cost, currently $35.
 Just let us know if you want us to order one for you.

 Why do we personally exhibit/breed?
 We love the Pomeranian breed and want to preserve/improve the breed (there are a lot of poorly-bred Poms out there) and showing our Poms is a hobby for us.
 It can be fun (though very expensive) to travel to new places/camp, meet/visit with other Pom enthusiasts, compete, and show our beautiful Poms to the general public.
 Showing dogs can also be a rewarding hobby for children.
 Please feel free to contact us if you are interested in learning more about showing dogs.
 We can help to connect you with seasoned exhibitors, with years of show experience.